Posts Tagged ‘adventure’

 On our visit, Debbie opted for the “Ketchup Puppy” (not feeling adventurous that day), while I went for the Taco Dog, loaded with all the classic taco fixings.
 The dogs themselves are flavorful and high-quality, and the toppings on my Taco Dog were fresh and delicious.

-Overall Thoughts: Must-visit food stops for bikers in Appalachia
+Overall Thoughts: Must-visit food stops for bikers on a West Virginia motorcycle trip.

 Hillbilly Hotdogs is a must-visit if you’re anywhere nearby.
 It’s exactly what your stomach needs during a day trip or a long ride.
 Even Guy Fieri stopped by to tackle the Homewrecker for “Diners, Drive-Ins and Dives.”
 The restaurant’s quirky spirit is so iconic, it even appears in the video game Fallout 76.